 “Cookie” Books by Amy Rosenthal

 For young readers, it’s important to read books at a higher level to develop word knowledge and usage, and with this book, not only will students get lessons on social skills, but they can relate to cookie making too.
 Kids love to make cookies and eating them!

-Making homemade cookies is an experience some children don’t get to have often, so why not make cookies with your class after sharing this lovely book.
-Amy’s other titles are featured below, and each is a must read to and with your classes.
+If you plan to use the Cookie books, you might enjoy typing in some of these free resources to go with your cooking.
 Here are a few cookie themed freebies I found that readers might tie in with these wonderful stories.

 If you want something healthy to balance out your cookie making, why not go with soup?
 There are a large number of children’s books that deal with soup including Growing Vegetable Soup, Chicken Soup with Rice, Mouse Soup, and Pumpkin Soup.
 Some of these are classics that often get forgotten.
 Stone Soup by Ann McGovern has been around for 30 years, and sharing it along with other old time tales such as The Little Red Hen and The Princess and the Pea would be great fun too.
 Teachers can even share multiple versions of Stone Soup.
 I saw at least 4 on Amazon.

 - 10 EASY TO USE GINGERBREAD ACTIVITIES FOR THE PRIMARY CLASSROOM